 This page includes real-time data for Comet 67P as well as information regarding the Rosetta Spacecraft and its recently deployed Philae Lander.
 To view a 3D model of Comet 67P, click here.

 Rosetta’s Mission Target

-Comet Churyumov-Gerasimenko (67P) will be the focus of the ‘Rosetta spacecraft mission’ which is due to last until December 2015.
+Comet Churyumov-Gerasimenko (67P) is the focus of the ‘Rosetta spacecraft mission’ which is due to last until December 2015.

-Rosetta arrived at Comet 67P in early August and quickly scanned its surface for a suitable landing site.
-On September 15th, ESA announced that they would deploy their lander (Philae) to a point selected on the comet’s so called head.
+Rosetta arrived at Comet 67P in early August and quickly scanned its surface for a suitable landing site for its lander Philae.
+On September 15th, ESA announced that they would deploy their lander to a point selected on the comet’s so called head.
 This point was initially named ‘Site J’ but after a public competition was named Agilkia.

 On November 12th, the Philae lander seperated from the Rosetta Spacecraft to make its seven hour journey to the comet’s surface.
 On touchdown, the lander’s harpoons failed to fire and Philae bounced twice before coming to rest on the surface (around 1km from its intended landing site).
-Philae’s CIVA module has sent images from the surface of Comet 67P but ESA are unsure whether Philae’s position enables it to gather enough light to recharge its batteries sufficiently and has since gone offline.
+Philae sent data from the surface of Comet 67P but Philae’s position meant that it was unable to gather enough light to recharge its batteries sufficiently and has since gone offline.

 Not a New Comet

 Discovered in 1969, Comet 67P (Churyumov-Gerasimenko) is a Jupiter family comet measuring 4.5km across.
 It has an orbital period of 6.5 years and its closest point to the Sun at perihelion is 1.2458 AU (186m kilometres).
 Although Comet 67P won’t be visible with the naked eye from Earth, the Rosetta Spacecraft will make sure it is seen around the world in unprecedented detail.